melhoos/reactVRCourse/README.md

 # ReactVR 👀

 Welcome to this ReactVR course 🙌.
 This course will help you understand the most basics elements of ReactVR.
 Please follow the guide and answer the questions.
-A proposed solutions for every task is found in **/solutions** folder, but we highly recommend you to try without peeking 😉✌🏼!
+A proposed solutions for every task is found in **/solutions** folder, but we highly recommend you to try without peeking 😉✌🏼! _Comment: Remove this? - Add the solution folder after the course is finished??_

 ## Getting Started
 This course requires that you have node installed.
 Please follow the next steps if you have not installed node before.